 This is due to Revolut adding an Irish offshoot to its European bank, Revolut UAB, which is headquartered and registered in Lithuania.

 Ever since Revolut launched as a bank in Ireland in March of 2022, it has promised customers that they'd eventually be given Irish IBANs to make it easier to do their day-to-day banking here.

-It originally gave a timeframe of sometime in 2022, and although Revolut hasn't exactly lived up to its promise, January of 2023 isn’t a bad compromise!
+It originally gave a timeframe of sometime in 2022, and although Revolut hasn't exactly lived up to its promise, early 2023 isn’t a bad compromise!

 An Irish IBAN has long been requested by Irish users because although it has technically been possible to use Revolut as your main bank account, it hasn't always been easy due to IBAN discrimination...

 What is IBAN discrimination?

 You may have heard of IBAN discrimination before.
 It occurs when an employer, utility provider or bank won’t accept a foreign IBAN, or requires a customer to submit extra paper work to set up a payment like a direct debit.